-Sinclair-Burgess was promoted brigadier in 1928, and during a visit to Britain observed motorisation of transport and the famous experimental armoured formation on Salisbury Plain.
-In 1931 he was promoted major general on receiving the dual appointment of general officer commanding and chief of general staff, New Zealand military forces.
-Depression economies had caused the abolition of compulsory military training so he had the task of reorganising the Territorial Force on a voluntary basis.
+Sinclair-Burgess was promoted to brigadier in 1928, and during a visit to Britain observed motorisation of transport and a famous experimental armoured formation on Salisbury Plain.
+In 1931 he was promoted to major-general on receiving the dual appointment of general officer commanding and chief of general staff, New Zealand military forces.
+Depression economies had caused the abolition of compulsory military training, so he had the task of reorganising the Territorial Force on a voluntary basis.